Every Gamer Should Read: Geek-Art: an Anthology & Geek-Art: Pop Culture Now

 The second volume of the series helps cement the notion that there are really no boundaries to the creativity of those who work within the sphere of Geek-Art.

-Matthew Olin, for example, creates portraits of superheroes using only typographical elements, half-tone dots, and a few well-placed spots of colour.
+Matthew Olin, for example, creates portraits of superheroes.
+He does so using only typographical elements, half-tone dots, and a few well-placed spots of colour.

-Incorporating even more of the written word, Victoria Mercer’s “Don’t be shy” is a three-dimensional portrait of The Hobbit‘s dragon Smaug, constructed entirely out of pages of the book itself.
+Victoria Mercer incorporates even more of the written word.
+Her “Don’t be shy” is a three-dimensional portrait of The Hobbit‘s dragon Smaug.
+The piece is constructed entirely out of pages of the book itself.

-Beyond an eagerness to play with form, what ties Geek-Art practitioners together is a healthy irreverence for their subject matter—an irreverence that could really only be rooted in a deep love of and nostalgia for pop-cultural totems.
+Beyond an eagerness to play with form, what ties Geek-Art practitioners together is a healthy irreverence for their subject matter.
+It’s an irreverence that could really only be rooted in a deep love of and nostalgia for pop-cultural totems.

 France’s Soasig Chamaillard is irreverent in more than one way.
-Her series of statuettes portraying the Virgin Mary includes one (“Hello Mary”) with the head of Hello Kitty, and another in which the figure of a beatific Pikachu clutching a Poké Ball stands in for the infant Jesus.
+Her series of statuettes portraying the Virgin Mary includes one (“Hello Mary”) with the head of Hello Kitty.
+In another, the figure of a beatific Pikachu clutching a Poké Ball stands in for the infant Jesus.

-I couldn’t tell you exactly what Chamaillard is trying to say with that one, but it is fun to look at—and in the end, isn’t that what Geek-Art is really all about?
+I couldn’t tell you exactly what Chamaillard is trying to say with that one.
+It is fun to look at, though.
+And in the end, isn’t that what Geek-Art is really all about after all?

 This post contains affiliate links.
 For more information see our disclosures here.